TimoHartong/ROBTBSD/README.md

 # ROBTBSD
-RISC-OS BT based on netbsd code
+RISC-OS Bluetooth stack based on netbsd code.
+Please note it is highlyh experimental and it is unknown if it ever will work